Azure/aks-baseline-automation/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Please refer to the Roadmap for this reference implementation under this repo's [Project](https://github.com/Azure/aks-baseline-automation/projects/1) for the features that are planned.
+Please refer to the roadmap for this reference implementation under this repo's [Project](https://github.com/Azure/aks-baseline-automation/projects/1) for the features that are planned.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.